 It is hard to imagine a church with more problems than the one in Corinth—rivalries, chaos in their gatherings, lawsuits between members, sexual immorality, and even people dying because of sin.
 This unit dives into 1 Corinthians helping us understand what Christian life should be like in the time between Jesus’ cross and the resurrection of the dead.

 (C01) Living in God’s Grace: The Christian Life

 How do we live with God in a way that is right, and rich, and real?
 The key is the Grace of God!
 This unit investigates and celebrates what God’s grace means and does.

 (C02) Dealing with Current Issues

 Christians regularly face tough moral questions from life in our society.
-How do Christians resolve issues to do with marriage, divorce, sexuality, work, equality, and justice?
+How do Christians resolve issues to do with topics such as marriage, divorce, sexuality, work, equality, and justice?
 Come and discover how believers understand and answer common moral dilemmas from a biblical viewpoint.

 How important is youth ministry?
 What should it look like?
 Why do we do the things we do?
 This unit explores how we can help young people grow as solid disciples of our Lord Jesus.
-Explore what the Bible says about running an effective youth ministry.
+Explore what the Bible says about running a faithful youth ministry.

 (C06) Teaching the Bible to Others